miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/sorting/template.md

   {{demo.snippet "sorting-simple.hbs"}}
 {{/docs-demo}}

-If you need to specify an sort order by default, you can pass in `sortProperty` and `sortDirection`. `sortDirection` can be `asc` or `desc` strings and it defaults to `asc`.
+If you need to specify a sort order, you can use the `sort` property.
+The property should be a string with a syntax similar to the [`sort` macro](https://emberjs.com/api/ember/3.0/functions/@ember%2Fobject%2Fcomputed/sort) from `@ember/object/computed`.

-Note that updating these properties will also update the sorting of the table.
+Note that updating the `sort` property will also update the sorting of the table.
 Also, if you update an object's property which the table is sorted on, the table sorting will update accordingly.

 It is very common to customize the column header based on the sorting status of that column.
 Yeti table provides two approaches for this customization: